← Back to Blog

 Formula understanding and cell citations.

 Claude parses nested formulas across tabs and responds with explicit cell references.
 Ask "what drives the Q3 revenue forecast?" and it will trace back through SUMIF, INDEX/MATCH, and lookup tables, citing every cell that contributes to the answer.
-This is more useful than searching Stack Overflow for formula syntax, because it is explaining your model, not a generic example.
+This is more useful than Googling the formula syntax, because it's explaining your model, not a generic example.

 Scenario testing without breaking dependencies.